 - Downtown Thunder Bay has metered street parking, but it's free on Saturdays, Sundays, and Canadian holidays.

 - Factor driving time into your intended activities and any restaurant reservations you make.
 Canada is a big place with long roads.

 - If you buy any food from a grocery store during your stay, avoid pre-packaged frozen hamburgers at all cost.
 None of them tasted like actual hamburgers.
 Steaks are pretty safe, though.

-- Canadians are some of the friendliest people we've ever met.
+- Canadians are some of the friendliest people we've met.
 Don't be afraid to ask for directions, tips, suggestions, or just generally talk to them.
 They aren't shy.

 - Tipping is welcome in Canada.

 - Most credit cards are accepted in Canada.
 Do be aware that some shops will charge you an extra "ATM" fee if you use a card, so cash may be a better option.